osinfra-io/google-cloud-workload-identity/README.md

 Links to documentation and other resources required to develop and iterate in this repository successfully.

 Traditionally, applications running outside Google Cloud have used service account keys to access Google Cloud resources.
-Service account keys are powerful credentials, and can represent a security risk if they are not managed correctly.
+Service account keys are powerful credentials and can represent a security risk if managed incorrectly.

 With [workload identity federation](https://cloud.google.com/iam/docs/workload-identity-federation), you can use Identity and Access Management (IAM) to grant external identities IAM roles, including the ability to impersonate service accounts.
-This lets you access resources directly, using a [short-lived access token](https://cloud.google.com/iam/docs/create-short-lived-credentials-direct), and eliminates the maintenance and security burden associated with service account keys.
+This lets you access resources directly using a [short-lived access token](https://cloud.google.com/iam/docs/create-short-lived-credentials-direct) and eliminates the maintenance and security burden associated with service account keys.

 - [Google Cloud Platform workload identity federation](https://cloud.google.com/iam/docs/workload-identity-federation)
 - [Google Cloud Platform best practices for using workload identity federation](https://cloud.google.com/iam/docs/best-practices-for-using-workload-identity-federation).